Where in the world is surrogacy allowed?

 Other countries in this category include South Africa, Russia and Israel.

-Unregulated destinations – countries where surrogacy happens without any clear law
+Unregulated surrogacy destinations – countries where surrogacy happens without any clear law

 The list of countries in which surrogacy takes place without any surrogacy-specific legal framework is constantly shifting and changing.
 Typically surrogacy operates without there being explicit laws regulating or supporting it, and relies on other law (such as contract law) and/or complicit birth registration authorities to make it work.